Approximating optimization problems in graphs with locational uncertainty: Approximation of the general robust problem

+Let us recall Ptolemy's inequality (see e.g. \cite{apostolPtolemyInequalityChordal1967}).
+A distance is \emph{Ptolemaic} if for any four indexes $A, B, C, D$ of $d$,

-In Section~\ref{sec:generalgraphs} and Section~\ref{sec:specificgraphs} we prove the existence of constant upper bounds on the ratio $\costmax(G)/\cost(G)$ for different families~$\G$ and metric spaces.
+In Section~\ref{sec:generalgraphs} and Section~\ref{sec:specificgraphs} we prove the existence of constant upper bounds on the ratio $\costmax(G)/\cost(G)$ for different families~$\G(I)$ and distances.
 A summary of our results is given in Table~\ref{tab:overview}.
-In particular, for any graph $G$, Theorem~\ref{thm:constant_ratio_general} states that $\costmax(G)\leq 4 \cost(G)$ for any Ptolemaic metric space, and Theorem~\ref{thm:constant_ratio_non_pto} states that $\costmax(G)\leq 9 \cost(G)$ for any metric space.
+In particular, for any graph $G$, Theorem~\ref{thm:constant_ratio_general} states that $\costmax(G)\leq 4 \cost(G)$ for any Ptolemaic distance, and Theorem~\ref{thm:constant_ratio_non_pto} states that $\costmax(G)\leq 9 \cost(G)$ for any distance.
 These imply that, up to a constant factor, \ROBUST{$\Pi$} is not harder to approximate than $\Pi$, as formalized below.